wordpress-clients/hybrid/PUSHNOTIFICATIONS.md

 ## Install the WordPress plugin

+WPHC supports both free and pro version of Delite Studio's plugin for WP.

+More details about the product: <http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/>

 Open your Wordpress admin page and install "Push Notifications for WordPress (Lite)" then activate it.

 ## Android